Raj-Patel7807/Raj_Patel/README.md

 - 👋 Hi, I’m Raj Patel
 - 👀 I’m interested in programming and Developing
-- 🌱 I’m currently learning Android App Devlopment with Java
+- 🌱 I’m currently learning Android App Devlopment with Java and working on CP with C++
 - 📫 How to reach me : [LinkedIn](http://www.linkedin.com/in/raj-patel7807)
 - 😄 Pronouns : He/Him
 <!--- - 💞️ I’m looking to collaborate on ... --->